foundation-model-stack/fms-hf-tuning/architecture_records/001-trainer-controller-framework.md

     operations:
       - hfcontrols.should_training_stop
  ```
 For defining custom handler classes, we have an interface defined as an abstract class as shown below, with two abstract methods, namely: `validate()` to define the validation conditions, and `compute()` to compute the metric.
+The `init` method of the class should accept variable arguments in the form of key-value pairs. `Important point to note is that keys used in the arguments of the above config should not conflict with any keys used by Hugging face trainer callback.
+Please try to use unique keys are arguments name`.
   ```
   class MetricHandler(metaclass=abc.ABCMeta):
       @abc.abstractmethod